 David is an instrument rated pilot and enjoys Olympic weightlifting, cycling and spending time with his family.
 He lives in Washington County, MD with his wife and two daughters.

-Tim Rollins is an eight year veteran of Noventri, currently serving as the Director of Technology where he oversees product development.
-With extensive experience in 12 different coding languages, TCP/IP networking, and nearly all standard enterprise database solutions, Tim is also responsible for all web development, database administration, and connectivity at Noventri.
+Tim Rollins is a thirteen year veteran of MEDI+SIGN, currently serving as the Chief Technology Officer where he oversees product development.
+With extensive experience in 12 different coding languages, TCP/IP networking, and nearly all standard enterprise database solutions, Tim is also responsible for all web development, database administration, and connectivity at MEDI+SIGN.